-The Tale of Princess Kaguya — released in Japanese theatres in 2013 — is now available in Australia.
-Here's Kotaku's review.
+The Tale of Princess Kaguya — released in Japanese theatres in 2013 — is now available on Australian Netflix.
+Here’s our review.

 Good — A Fairytale from the Princess’ Point of View

 The Tale of Princess Kaguya (かぐや姫の物語) is based on The Tale of The Bamboo Cutter — the oldest known Japanese folktale.
 In said folktale, a bamboo woodcutter finds a baby in a bamboo tree, and raises it as his own.
 After she grows up into a beautiful woman, princes — and eventually the Emperor himself — vie for her affection.
 In the end of the story, however, she returns to her home on the moon — leaving the Emperor alone and heartbroken.